Null-free False Discovery Rate Control Using Decoy Permutations: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec: section 2} gives our target-decoy approach for FDR control.
-Section \ref{sec:Problem Formulation} discusses a general model for case-control study.
-The standard target-decoy procedure is presented in Section \ref{sec:The target-decoy approach}.
-A simplified and an adaptive versions of the target-decoy procedure are provided in Sections \ref{sec:simplified target-decoy procedure} and \ref{sec:Automatically choosing $r$}, respectively.
-Section \ref{sec:Theoretic Analysis} establishes the theoretical foundation of our approach.
-Numerical results are given in Section \ref{sec:Simulation Studies}.
-In Section \ref{sec:An Application}, we show an application of the target-decoy procedure on an \emph{Arabidopsis} microarray dataset.
-Section \ref{sec:Discussion} concludes the paper with a discussion of future works.
+Section \ref{sec: section 2} describes our target-decoy approach for FDR control.
+Section \ref{sec:Problem Formulation} discusses a general scenario of case-control study.
+The simplified and standard target-decoy procedures are presented in Sections \ref{sec:simplified target-decoy procedure} and \ref{sec:The target-decoy approach}, respectively.
+Section \ref{sec:Automatically choosing $r$} provides an adaptive version of the target-decoy procedure.
+Section \ref{sec:Theoretic Analysis} establishes the theoretical foundation of our approach (Proofs are given in Supplementary Material).
+Numerical results on independent and dependent variables are given in Section \ref{sec:Simulation Studies}.
+An application to a real dataset is shown in Section \ref{sec:An Application}.
+Related works to our approach are discussed in Section \ref{sec:Relatedworks}.
+Section \ref{sec:Discussion} concludes the paper and points out some directions worthy of further study.